auteursoft/DoFISaC/README.md

-# Includes clustering, indexing, voting feedback
+# All logic for index, search, clustering, feedback included